cunnie/brian.cunnie.com/resume/resume.md

   (written in a smorgasbord of languages: Golang, Kotlin, Java, Groovy, Bash).
   Much of the work was bug fixes and CVE mitigations through dependency bumps
-- V3 Acceleration Team: enhanced the Cloud Foundry API (CAPI), a Ruby-based MVC application to include new endpoints, new features.
+- V3 Acceleration Team: enhanced the Cloud Foundry API (CAPI), a Ruby-based MVC application, to include new endpoints, new features.
 At the same time, enhanced the Cloud Foundry CLI, a Golang-based application, to take advantage of the new endpoints, new features
 - TAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (TAS) and VMware's software-defined network (NSX-T), addressed issues with appropriate organizations